 I personally am pretty into both.
 This is for a couple of reasons, most definitely inclusive of the incredibly important culinary aspect.
 The caliber of the food, both west and east coast, is largely exceptional.
 I might even put LA a bit ahead of NYC- something about it is airier, more fun, somehow more personality fueled, if that’s even a thing.

-The list of places I’ve eaten in Los Angeles is probably triple the length of this list.
+The list of places I’ve eaten in Los Angeles is at least triple the length of this list at this point.
 Pulling out my utmost favorites, from a group that heavily veers from very good to excellent, is tough.
 But here we are.
 And here is my LA hit list.

 I prefer Gjusta to Gjelina.
 And to GTA, the takeaway version of Gjelina.
 Gjusta is the third installment of the trifecta, a mix of cafe/bakery/deli, and has a cheerful Venice beach vibe I can never get enough of.
 My personal favorite is the fish plate, beautiful and stocked with trout, mackerel or salmon, egg, pickled veggies, labneh and organic seeded rye bread.

 Jon & Vinny’s

 This restaurateur duo have quite a list of successful spots under their belt; Son of a Gun, Animal, the recently opened Kismet (below) and the aptly named Jon & Vinny’s itself.
 Here the aesthetics lean towards modern, yet not uptight.
 The food is taken seriously, though moods are kept light hearted.
 The gem lettuce salad with chili and breadcrumbs is one for the books, and the LA Woman with local burrata, tomato, basil, sea salt and olive oil pizza is excellent.